tercen/rfImp_operator/README.md

 ` rfImp`| numeric, importance value calculated per row (i.e. variable)

 ##### Details
 `rfImp` operator computes random forest importance values for each independant variable (i.e. row) of the dataset.
-An importance value is
+An importance value is a value representing how important the variable is for the seperation of the groups.

 #### References